Cruciate ligament rupture dog

 So there really is no alternative to surgery.

-If it is only the cruciate ligament tornIf only the cruciate ligament is torn, it may be worthwhile to wait and not have the dog operated on yet.
-Small breeds and light dogs have the best chance of surviving a torn cruciate ligament without surgery.
-The goal of treatment is then to relieve the knee as much as possible through physiotherapy, rest and dietary changes and to allow the dog to live a pain-free life through medication.
+If only the cruciate ligament is torn , it may be worth waiting and not having the dog operated on yet.
+Small breeds and light dogs have the best chance of recovering from a cruciate ligament tear without surgery.
+The aim of the treatment is then to relieve the knee as much as possible physiotherapy , rest and a change in diet

-Some successful cruciate ligament surgeries
+Some successful cruciate ligament operations

 8 days after surgery

-Cruciate ligament surgery according to the TPLO method
+Cruciate ligament surgery using the TPLO method

 7 days after surgery